RoySadaka/lpd/README.md

 ### EarlyStopping Callback
 Stops the trainer when a monitored loss/metric has stopped improving.
-For example, EarlyStopping that will monitor at the end of every epoch if the validation loss didn't improve (decrease) for 10 epochs, and stop the trainer in that case
+For example, EarlyStopping that will monitor at the end of every epoch, and stop the trainer if the validation loss didn't improve (decrease) for the last 10 epochs.
 ```python
     EarlyStopping(apply_on_phase=Phase.EPOCH_END,
                   apply_on_states=State.EXTERNAL,